Scroll down to view the guide.

 Removing from the support arm:

-Slightly pry the edge of the Blue Support Board using a thin and rigid item such as a ruler.
+Slightly remove the edge of the Blue Support Board using a thin and rigid item such as a ruler.
 Peel the layers of double sided tape from the support arm if any tape remains on the surfaces.
 Clean the surface of the support arm with white spirit to clear any remnants of adhesive.

 Placing onto the support arms: